janechu/typescript-4-fast-components-test/README.md

 ## Repro steps

+- Run the command `npm i` to install dependencies
-- In a terminal, run the command `npm run tsc`.
+- Run the command `npm run tsc`.
 This will attempt to compile the `index.ts` which imports the `@microsoft/fast-components` and use the locally installed TypeScript 4+.
 - The errors should show up in the terminal.